Masterpiece Story: Sea Watchers by Edward Hopper

 The time has come for young children to trade in play clothes for school clothes, tugging parents along in the quest for a routine.
-Meanwhile, all adults once again find themselves grasping for a new, safe normal in the face of another surge of a pesky virus.
-No painter captures that feeling better than Edward Hopper in our painting of the week, Sea Watchers.
+Meanwhile, all adults once again find themselves struggling to find a rhythm and real connections in a lonely world.
+No painter captures that feeling better than Edward Hopper in our masterpiece story, Sea Watchers.

 Tall and lanky Mr. Hopper was known as that guy who rarely talks.
 So, when he does, you’d best listen to catch a nugget of wisdom.
 Looking at his works nowadays, you get a sense of that in his ability to capture isolation at a time when people felt much less isolated than we do – and perhaps are – now.

-As citizens of a pandemic-weary world, Hopper’s knack for capturing isolation becomes relatable in an entirely different way.
-For many, the summer brought us out of isolation and gave us a teaser of the lives we once knew.
-As reports of rising case numbers came in and talks of vaccine mandates surfaced, we once again found ourselves wondering when and if we’ll ever be able to live as freely as we once did.
-Meanwhile, many continue to struggle and contemplate the realities of their situations, whether it happens as you wistfully stare at the horizon, like Hopper’s couple, or into the quiet streets outside your window.
+As citizens of a world where many find themselves lonely, Hopper’s knack for capturing isolation becomes relatable in an entirely different way.
+For many, the summer appears as a dreadful, lonely time, far from what it was once deemed as.
+Many continue to struggle and contemplate the realities of their situations, whether it happens as you wistfully stare at the horizon, like Hopper’s couple, or into the quiet streets outside your window.